leticiamirellly/leticiamirellly/README.md

 ## What am I up to lately?

-- 🔭 Exploring kernel development with Golang and and integration with AI APIs.
 - 🌱 Trying to develop my writing skills to produce on Medium (https://medium.com/@leticia-mirelly).
 - 💻 Recent projects: corporate design system, Boss sign (private for now but will soon be published) and mentored new students in programming.
 If you are interested, get in touch :).